suizokukan/katal/README.md

                                                "extension",
                                                "size",
                                                "date"])

+  !!! an "extension" stored in SELECTELEMENT does not start with a dot (".") !!!

 SIEVES is a dictionary with a (int)sieve_index as a key and a dict as values.
 This dict may be empty or contain the following keys/values :